 The RF power is fed to the cavities through EIA 6 1/8" solid copper coax line.
 There are basically two ways to couple RF to the cavities:

 \begin{itemize} \item Capacitively in the median plane \item Inductively in the bottom (or top) of the cavity liner. \end{itemize}

-Both of these systems are capable of providing the necessary 300 kW power to each cavity.
-Capacitive coupling is less prone to multipacting because the coupling antenna could be easily DC biased.
+Both of these systems are capable of providing the necessary 300~kW power to each cavity.
+Capacitive coupling is less prone to multipactoring because the coupling antenna could be easily DC biased.
 But, our expertise in high power coupler design advocates for an inductive solution.
 The design of inductive coupler is easier to water-cool, and there is a wide area where H-field is high enough for efficient coupling behind the second pillar of the cavity.

-We have initiated a preliminary design computation of such an inductance coupler, feeding the RF power from a EIA 6”1/8 port.
-The suggested design is a loop made out of a 20x60 mm rectangular section bar, offering room for water-cooling.
-See figure \ref{fig:RF_14_coupler}.
+We have initiated a preliminary design computation of such an inductance coupler, feeding the RF power from a EIA 6 1/8" port.
+The suggested design is a loop made out of a $20\times60$~mm rectangular section bar, offering room for water-cooling.
+See Fig.~\ref{fig:RF_14_coupler}.
 The adaptation tuning will be performed by rotation of the loop around the vertical axis.
-The design has been optimized with a default angle of 45° to the cavity axis, in order to allow a maximal tuning range.
+The design has been optimized with a default angle of 45\degree to the cavity axis, in order to allow a maximal tuning range.

-The optimization of the coupler loop, for a cavity loaded with 150 kW of beam leads to an height of 235 mm, which provides a good matching (figure \ref{fig:RF_15_coupler_port_impedance}) and a $S_{1,1}$ computed scattering parameter inferior to -60 dB.
+The optimization of the coupler loop, for a cavity loaded with 150 kW of beam leads to an height of 235 mm, which provides a good matching (see Fig.~\ref{fig:RF_15_coupler_port_impedance}) and a $S_{11}$ computed scattering parameter smaller than -60~dB.

-\subsection{LLRF Electronics}
+\subsubsection{LLRF Electronics}

 The LLRF (Low Level RF) controls the RF amplitude and phase of the signal sent to the amplifiers.
 It also controls the tuning mechanism in order to maintain the resonant frequencies in the cavities.
 The amplitude and phase control is based on feed-back signals coming from the cavities and amplifiers.
 In order to avoid multipactoring, the LLRF manages also a pulsing mode that provides for an easy start-up and reduces the power dissipated in the amplifiers.
 One LLRF system per cavity is planned.